-Streaming Desk for Twitch (DIY Build Diary with Plans)
+Streaming Desk for Twitch and Gaming

-This is an overkill streaming desk and I love it.
+This is an overkill streaming desk, and I love it.

 I decided I wanted to start streaming my PC gameplay on Twitch.
-I had recently sold my Autonomous standing desk.
+I recently sold my Autonomous standing desk.
 So I needed a new desk to house my computer gear and thought I’d start over in style.

-I wanted to create an epic gaming desk that would give me the flexibility to adjust things as my streaming setup and skills improved and keep everything off my desk so I could focus on the stream and not the junk sitting on my desk.
+I wanted to create an epic gaming desk that would give me the flexibility to adjust things as my streaming setup, and skills improved and keep everything off my desk so I could focus on the stream and not the junk sitting on my desk.